Shahid-Learn/devops-aks-project/docs/06-github-actions-cicd.md

 That is the handoff between CI and CD:

 - CI decides what image was produced
-- CD decides when and where to deploy it
+- CD in the infra repo decides when and where to deploy it

 ### Example end-to-end flow